Meet Our Team

 Joana Osei-Tete

-Meet Joana Osei-Tete, our Mentorship Programme Coordinator.
+Meet Joana Osei-Tete, our Mentorship Programme Officer.

 Joana is a driven and passionate individual with an academic background in Political Science and French from the University of Ghana.
 Undeterred by the challenges she's faced, Joana is resolute in her pursuit of becoming a bilingual lawyer, with a particular interest in Commercial and Human Rights Law.